BehdadKhodabandehloo/cogc/README.md

  - 1. dynamic community discovery by using emotional features
  - 2. community discovery by node attributes and then dynamic analysis
  - 3. Run these idea and project on Telegram Forwards Networks
+ - 4. Community detection based on other aspects like economy , ...

 # Tasks
  - transfer emotions to 132 server, Run on new experiment setup, Run other emotions, plot cluster of words for any community(mehrdad)